drgrib/alfred-bear/README.md

 xattr -rd com.apple.quarantine cmd
 ```

-This will allow the executables of Alfred Bear to be executed and will fix the 'Permission Denied' errors.
+This should allow the Alfred Bear executables execute and fix the 'Permission Denied' errors.